 How Efficient Should It Be?

-The annual fuel utilisation efficiency (AFUE) rating is an essential factor for checking boiler efficiency.
+The annual fuel utilisation efficiency (AFUE) rating is an essential factor for checking efficiency.
 This rating denotes the level of competence of the unit to convert fuel into heating energy.

 If the AFUE rating tends to be 85 per cent or more, then the boiler is undoubtedly a highly efficient one.
 A new oil boiler generally bears a score of 80-90 per cent.
 The ones that use gas have a rating between 89-98 per cent.
 The electric boilers are the most efficient one, often bearing a score of 100 per cent.